-- 105 We analyse four Saharan dust outbreaks recorded over two observational sites in Greece.
-The first atmospheric monitoring station is situated in the remote location of Finokalia (35.338° N, 25.670° E) on the north eastern coast of Crete, with the nearest large urban center being the city of Heraklion located 70 km to the west.
-The station is located at the top of a hill (252 m asl) facing the sea within a sector of 270° to 90° and the climatic characteristics are typical of the eastern Mediterranean basin exhibiting two distinctive seasons, the dry season (April to September) characterized by increased levels of pollution - 110 and biomass burning and the wet season (October to April).
-Significant Saharan dust transport occurs when S/SW winds are prevalent during the intermediate season of March till June and may lead to ground concentrations exceeding 1 mg/m3 (Solomos et al., 2018).
+We analyse four Saharan dust outbreaks recorded over two observational sites in Greece.
+The first atmospheric monitoring station is situated in the remote location of Finokalia (35.338° N, 25.670° E) on the northeastern coast of Crete, with the nearest large urban centre being the city of Heraklion located 70 km to the west.
+The station is located at the top of a hill (252 m a.s.l.) facing the sea within a sector of 270 to $90^{\circ}$ , and the climatic characteristics are typical of the eastern Mediterranean basin, exhibiting two distinctive seasons, the dry season (April to September), characterized by increased levels of pollution and biomass burning, and the wet season (October to April).
+Significant Saharan dust transport occurs when south-southwestern winds are prevalent during the intermediate season of March till June and may lead to ground concentrations exceeding 1 mg m (Solomos et al., 2018).
 Since there is no significant human activity occurring at a distance shorter than 15 km within the above sector, it makes it an appropriate location for monitoring dust layers advected directly from the Sahara.
-The second site is the PANhellenic GEophysical observatory (PANGEA) in the remote island of Antikythera (35.861° N, 23.310° E, 193 m asl).
-The - 115 island covers an area of just 20.43 km2, 38 km south-east of the larger island of Kythera and is devoid of human activity as its inhabitants are at most twenty people during early fall to mid-summer.
-The station location is ideal as the island is placed at a crossroad of air masses (Lelieveld et al., 2002), with NNE winds being prominent between August and February, while in spring and early summer western airflows that favor dust transport are observed.
-Moreover, the prevailing meteorological conditions on the island are again representative of the eastern Mediterranean with warm and dry days in summer in contrast - 120 to winter, when the days are colder and wetter days are typical.
-The dust outbreaks recorded were on the 25th of July 2017 and March 16th 2018 on Finokalia, October 20th 2018 and June 23rd 2019 on Antikythera, selected due to the presence of elevated dust layers in the lidar profiles.
+The second site is the PANhellenic GEophysical observatory (PANGEA) on the remote island of Antikythera (35.861° N, 23.310° E, 193 m a.s.l.).
+The island covers an area of just $20.43 \text{ km}^2$ , is 38 km southeast of the larger island of Kythera and is devoid of human activity, as its inhabitants are at most 20 people during early fall to midsummer.
+The station location is ideal, as the island is placed at a crossroad of air masses (Lelieveld et al., 2002), with north-northeastern winds being prominent between August and February, while in spring and early summer western airflows that favour dust transport are observed.
+Moreover, the prevailing meteorological conditions on the island are again representative of the eastern Mediterranean with warm and dry days in summer in contrast to winter, when the days are colder and wetter days are typical.
+The dust outbreaks recorded were on 25 July 2017 and 16 March 2018 at Finokalia and 20 October 2018 and 23 June 2019 at Antikythera; these dates were selected due to the presence of elevated dust layers in the lidar profiles.